Harold Lowe: Inquiries

 Upon his return to his home town of Barmouth 1,300 people attended a reception held in his honor at the Picture Pavilion.
 He was presented with a commemorative gold watch, with the inscription "Presented to Harold Godfrey Lowe, 5th officer R.M.S.
 Titanic by his friends in Barmouth and elsewhere in recognition and appreciation of his gallant services at the foundering of the Titanic 15th April 1912."
+He was also presented with a set of nautical equipment from survivor Renee Harris inscribed with "To Harold Godfrey Lowe, 5th Officer RMS Titanic.
+"The real hero of the Titanic."
+With deepest gratitude from Mrs Henry B. Harris of New York."